nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 After some trial of esecution, was done a comparison between models built with different oprimizer, both with the use of the evaluate function, described in the testing section above, and with the f1_score function.
-Is evident the discrepancy between the SGD optimizer model adnd the other two.
+Is evident the discrepancy between the SGD optimizer model and the other two.

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/accuracy/Accuracy1.png)